New bijective proofs pertaining to alternating sign matrices: About Gelfand-Tsetlin patterns

 each element is greater than or equal to the element left-below and is less than or equal to the element right-below.
-We call the sequence $(a_{n,1},a_{n,2},\ldots,a_{n,n})$ the bottom row of a monotone triangle $(a_{i,j})_{ij}$.
+We call the sequence $(a_{n,1},a_{n,2},\ldots,a_{n,n})$ the bottom row of a Gelfand-Tsetlin pattern $(a_{i,j})_{ij}$.
 For reasons that will become clear afterwards, we shall modify this definition a bit.
 We impose the condition